open-pay/openpay-ruby/README.md

   end
 ```

-Here you can see how the card hash representation looks like
+Here you can see how the card hash representation looks like.

 ```ruby
 require 'pp'